francnascimento/deepQLearningBananaGrabber/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

+#### 2. Integrating the Environment
-2. Place the file in the same folder as this repository, and unzip (or decompress) the file.
+Place the file in the same folder as this repository, and unzip (or decompress) the file.
 Is it possible that you'll have to replace the url from the UnityEnvironment at `DQL_bananaGrabber.ipynb`.

-3. Let's train our Agent
+#### 3. Let's train our Agent
 After you have followed the instructions above, open `DQL_bananaGrabber.ipynb`and follow the instructions to learn how to use the Python API to control the agent and train an agent using Deep Q-Learning.

 (_For AWS_) If you'd like to train the agent on AWS, you must follow the instructions to [set up X Server](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above.